MORGAN'S POINT RANCH

 You must choose to deposit on either a male or female.
 You may switch gender, but only behind other depositors on the list.

-If a puppy from the litter of your choosing is not produced, then you may move your deposit to another breeding of your choice.
+If a puppy from the litter of your choosing is not produced, then you may move your deposit to another breeding, or you may receive a refund of your deposit.

 Keep in mind once puppies are born, it is up to you to plan accordingly to pick up your puppy at around 8 weeks of age, (we will set the going home date once they are fully weaned).
-With our current COVID 19 Situation, the airlines may not be reliable.
 Many people opt to drive to us to pick up their puppy.
+Many will fly in, pick up their puppies and fly home with the puppy in the cabin with them.
+Some will fly in, rent a car and drive home with their puppy!
+(Road trips are the best!
+The puppy gets into a routine and gets used to the crate and holding!
+It's a good time for bonding and potty training!)
+We have also had great success with a flight nanny, perhaps you know someone or we can get you touch with someone we know if she is available.
+Some people will choose to have us fly the puppy to them via our very responsible and mindful pet cargo programs a few airlines still have.
 It will be up to you to research which airlines are flying into Spokane International Airport from your location, and if they allow carry on puppies (oftentimes for a small fee you can travel with your puppy in a soft sided kennel)... you will need to check that airline's particular age requirements and rules to fly.
 If you choose to fly the puppy via pet cargo after 8 weeks of age, then we will need the balance plus the cost to fly the puppy to you just prior to shipping.
-We charge $200 for crate, health certificate and transport to the airport, plus the cost of airfare, which varies by airline, but typically is not more than $400.
+We charge $250 for crate, health certificate and transport to the Spokane International Airport, plus the cost of airfare, which varies by airline, and is typically in the mid $400 range.
+We do charge an extra transportation fee if we need to fly your puppy out of Seattle (12 hour roundtrip by car (from here).

 Picture